 - i.
 Directing new development to well connected locations to enable active travel (refer to Policy 3); - ii.
-Promoting well designed and safe places (refer to Policy 26); - Promoting the diversification of uses within town centres and managing the overconcentration of uses that can have a negative health impacts such as betting shops and fast food takeaways (refer to Policy 13); - iv.
+Promoting well designed and safe places (refer to Policy 26); - iii.
+Promoting the diversification of uses within town centres and managing the overconcentration of uses that can have a negative health impacts (refer to Policy 13); - iv.
 Supporting the delivery of essential community services (refer to Policies 16 and 17); - v.
 Providing and protecting open space, leisure and recreation facilities (refer to Policy 18); - vi.
 Supporting measures to promote walking and cycling (refer to Policy 23); - vii.
 Supporting the provision of multifunctional green infrastructure (refer to Policy 29); - viii.
 Seeking environmental improvements, minimising exposure to pollutants and improving air quality (refer to Policies 33 and 34); and - ix.
 Avoiding contributing to factors that affect climate change, and contribute to prevention measures that mitigate against the effects of climate change (refer to Policies 32 and 36).

-Developers are required to consider wider local/regional primary care and other health strategies, as appropriate, to take into account how any developments can contribute to the aims and objectives of those strategies.
+Developers of major development proposals are required to consider wider local/regional primary care and other health strategies, as appropriate, to take into account how any developments can contribute to the aims and objectives of those strategies.

 - 8.1.1 The population of the borough is anticipated to grow and change over the Plan Period.
 There is an urgency to improve health and wellbeing for the local population and decrease health inequalities.
 The Local Plan has the potential to decrease health inequalities in the borough and plan for healthy communities.
 The Council recognises that health and wellbeing is influenced by the impact of the built and natural environment and the interplay between the environment and social conditions.
-It is important to design places that encourage social interaction and promote health lifestyles, for example by designing out environments that can contribute to obesity and that provide opportunities for crime and antisocial behaviour. - 8.1.2 It is important that the health and well-being of a building's occupants is considered and appropriate measures taken to prevent sick building syndrome.
+It is important to design places that encourage social interaction and promote health lifestyles, for example by designing out environments that can contribute to obesity and that provide opportunities for crime and antisocial behaviour. - 8.1.2 It is important that the health and well-being of a buildings occupants is considered and appropriate measures taken to prevent sick building syndrome.
 Therefore, all new developments residential, business, commercial, and industrial need to comply with the Building Regulations and the Chartered Institute of Building Services Engineers (CIBSE) Guide on building control systems. - 8.1.3 The Council has undertaken a Health Impact Assessment for the Local Plan to make sure that policies optimise the health outputs of new development (see Annex 5). - 8.1.4 To ensure that health and wellbeing is given full consideration in the future development of the borough a Health Impact Assessment should be undertaken by developers for all major developments.
 HIAs can help to identify aspects of development that can be enhanced to achieve the greatest health gains and where there is a need to mitigate for any potential negative impacts.
-The level of detail included in the HIA should be commensurate with the size and type of development proposed.
 Developers should use the Council's Health Impact Assessment template when undertaking their assessments.

-8.1.5 When undertaking Health Impact Assessments, full consideration should be given to the principles of Active Design as set out in Sport England and Public Health England's Active Design Guidance.
+8.1.5 When undertaking Health Impact Assessments full consideration should be given to the principles of Active Design is set out in full in the Sport England and Public Health England's Active Design Guidance.
 Active design is about designing and adapting where we live to encourage activity in our everyday lives.